Hisham9995/Mission-to-Mars/README.md

 # Mission-to-Mars

 ## purpose of this Analysis
-The purpose was to inspect and update webscraping app that can be done by using html, Splinter, BeautifulSoup, and Bootstrap. to make the app orgnized and up to date
+The purpose was to inspect and update webscraping app that can be done by using html, Splinter, BeautifulSoup, and Bootstrap. to make the app organized and up to date